-Summer Policy Institute 2023 is a convening focused on policy, where participants will learn the ins and outs of policy change through a research and data lens, as well as crucial skills rooted in community engagement and grassroots mobilization.
+Summer Policy Institute 2024 is almost here!
+SPI is a convening focused on policy, where participants will learn the ins and outs of policy change through a research and data lens, as well as crucial skills rooted in community engagement and grassroots mobilization.
 Policy sessions will equip participants to focus on defining the problem as a key first step before progressing to proposing solutions.
 Fully finalized policy ideas that emerge from SPI will be directly connected to the people most impacted.
+People powered policy is how change happens!

 SPI brings together highly qualified traditional and non-traditional undergraduate students, graduate students, and policy-curious people of all ages to build policy knowledge, leadership skills, and networks.
-The convening is co-hosted by the West Virginia Center on Budget and Policy and the American Friends Service Committee.
+If you care about helping West Virginians thrive, this is the training for you!

 SPI attendees participate in interactive sessions where they learn the ins and outs of policy change through a research and data lens, as well as crucial skills rooted in community engagement and grassroots mobilization.
 Attendees will meet West Virginia leaders from government, non-profit advocacy, and grassroots organizing spaces to build relationships and networks.